-The research was published in Current Biology last month.
+The research was published in Current Biology.
 The researchers assigned young, healthy adults to one of three groups – one that was able to sleep nine hours a night for nine nights, one that was able to sleep only five hours each night for nine nights, and a third group that was allowed to sleep five hours for five days (weekdays) followed by a weekend of unlimited sleep followed by two more days with limited sleep (five hours).

 They then looked at factors impacted by insufficient sleep like weight gain and insulin sensitivity.